- You'll outperform in subjects you enjoy vs. struggling in "high-scaling" subjects you hate

-There’s plenty of debate around the “perfect” combination of HSC subjects to maximise your ATAR — and we’re here to break it all down.
-The truth is: there is no magic formula.
-Every student is different, and your subject selection should reflect that.
+There’s plenty of debate around the “perfect” combination of HSC Subjects to maximise your ATAR — and we’re here to break it all down.
+The truth is:

 Before we get into the nitty-gritty, it’s important to understand how HSC subjects and units work:

-• English is compulsory and will definitely count towards your ATAR.
+- English is compulsory and will definitely count towards your ATAR.
 You’ll choose between Standard and Advanced, and possibly Extension English.

-• Your ATAR is calculated from 10 units: your two English units plus your best 8 units from your other subjects.
+- Your ATAR is calculated from 10 units; your two English units plus your best 8 units from your other subjects.

-• In Year 11, you need to take at least 12 units.
+- In Year 11, you need to take at least 12 units.
 Most students drop to 10 units in Year 12.
 If you’re taking a 1-unit subject (like Extension), you can drop to 11 units instead.

-• There’s no right or wrong number of units in Year 12 — it depends on whether you prefer a buffer or want to focus on fewer subjects.
+- There’s no right or wrong number of units in Year 12 — it depends on whether you prefer a buffer or want to focus on fewer subjects.

-💡 Choose Subjects That Actually Interest You
+How To Find Subjects That Actually Interest You?

 We’ve all heard it: “Choose subjects you enjoy.”
 But it’s not just a cliché — it’s the truth.